xari/xari-dev/content/blog/reducers_and_transducers/index.md

 ---
-title: Reducer notes
+title: Reducers and Transducers
 date: 2021-11-03
-description: Notes for the forthcoming reducer/transducer artifact.
+description: Expanding on reducers and transducers.
 ---

 What is a reducer?